triton-inference-server/tutorials/Feature_Guide/Speculative_Decoding/vLLM/README.md

 ### Acquiring EAGLE Model and its Base Model

 In this example, we will be using the [EAGLE-LLaMA3-Instruct-8B](https://huggingface.co/yuhuili/EAGLE-LLaMA3-Instruct-8B) model.
-More types of EAGLE models could be found [here](https://huggingface.co/yuhuili).
+More types of EAGLE models can be found [here](https://huggingface.co/yuhuili).
 The base model [Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) is also needed for EAGLE to work.

 To download both models, run the following command:
 ```bash